-It’s really tempting — especially for new business owners/consultants — to expect too much of yourself and be highly motivated to “do whatever it takes” to close the sale.
+It’s really tempting — especially for new small business owners/consultants — to expect too much of yourself and be highly motivated to “do whatever it takes” to close the sale.

 But if you do that, you very well may end up not being able to finish on time or as promised and the customer will be disappointed.